Praga V3S

-The Praga V3S is an all-terrain multi-purpose truck, produced between 1953 and 1990 in Czechoslovakia.
+The Praga V3S (Vojenský třítunový speciál/ Military 3ton Special) is an all-terrain multi-purpose truck, produced between 1953 and 1990 in Czechoslovakia.
 It was designed for the armed forces and was also exported to 72 countries.
-Praga produced the truck until 1964, then the Avia company till around 1986, after which the Bratislava company BAZ rolled out these vehicles till 1990.
+Praga produced the truck until 1964, then the Avia company until around 1986, after which the Bratislava company BAZ rolled out these vehicles until 1990.
 Around 130,000 units were manufactured.
 The truck was among the best off-road cargo vehicles of its time and the Czechoslovak Army used it for more than half a century.
-It was the longest produced Czechoslovak truck.
+It was the longest produced Czechoslovak truck and it still serves in Czech Army for more than 70 years, despite being slowly replaced by Tatra 810 and Tatra 815.

 Development

 For the development till prototype stage of the truck, designers were given only four months.
 They were inspired mainly by the American Studebaker US6 and Russian ZiL.
-Due to the design of axle gearboxes (axles are positioned high above the wheels axis), the V3S has a high ground clearance, this structure provides great terrain passability, but on the other hand limits the maximum speed to 60 km/h.
+Due to the design incorporating portal axles (axles positioned high above the wheels axis), the V3S has a high ground clearance, this structure provides great terrain passability, but on the other hand limits the maximum speed to 60 km/h.
 The V3S was a durable, popular and extremely adaptable truck built in various versions and widely exported, therefore it is not difficult to see V3S based vehicles still hard at work nowadays.